 This one might not make a lot of sense to some if it’s your first-time hearing about it, but it’s very true.
 One of the most prominent instances of mobile developer preference to Apple comes via the popular app Snapchat.

 Many iPhone users will complain that Snapchat pictures sent from an Android are ugly and pixelated.
 The reason behind this is somewhat complicated, but I’ll try to make it easy to understand.
 At first, Snapchat was developed for the iPhone and its internal artificial intelligence/software surrounding the camera’s capability.
-Whether or not users have an iPhone 7, 8, or X, this technology has remained very similar… so Snapchat can count on it.
+Whether or not users have an iPhone 7 or 14, this technology has remained very similar… so Snapchat can count on it.
 The Android marketplace is filled with a variety of different hardware options such as the Pixel, Samsung Galaxy, or 1+ lineups.

 Because each of these phones utilize different software options to help the camera take better pictures, it is not cost-efficient for Snapchat to try and work around each option.
 Instead, Snapchat on Android simply utilizes the camera itself and none of the backend filtration/correction software.